 Upgrading an Expo App

-This is how I upgrade my Expo apps.
-My apps use Expo’s Managed workflow.
+This is how I upgrade my Expo apps like React Native using Expo and Typescript.
+My apps use Expo’s Managed workflow and use Yarn v1 to manage npm packages.

 I create a commit after each step, so that I can easily undo or debug, if necessary, and I generally test running the app after each stop to make sure it still work.
 Upgraded packages sometimes require minor changes to the code.